 Click the eye-ear icon to see this, with the quick start in the left pane, and the instrument in the right pane.
 Follow the instructions that appear, to learn how to move the anchor around.

 An interval ALWAYS consist of just two notes some musical distance (“semitones”) apart..
 There can be several ways to create the same musical distance on guitar.
 Here is an example of an interval of 3 semitones created when the anchor was at fret 3 on the 5th string.
 Again the anchor is solid red, as it is part of the note collection.
-Notice on the 5th string the note at fret 6 is labelled “3” and is 3 frets away from the anchor (hence 3 semitones above the note at the anchor).
+Notice on the 5th string the note at fret 6 is labelled “3” and is 3 frets away from the anchor (hence its creates a sound 3 “semitones” above the note at the anchor).
 The are two other ways shown of playing this interval: the anchor and fret 1 on the 4th string; and the anchor and fret 11 on the 6th string.
 These different locations for “3” all create the same notes because of the guitar tuning.
-You’ll learn about intervals later.
+You’ll learn more about intervals later.
 They underpin everything with note choice.

 The interval and pitch strips